argoproj/argo-cd/docs/operator-manual/health.md

         hs.message = "Waiting for certificate"
         return hs
 ```
-In order to prevent duplication of the same custom health check for potentially multiple resources, it is also possible to specify a wildcard in the resource kind, like this:
+In order to prevent duplication of the custom health check for potentially multiple resources, it is also possible to specify a wildcard in the resource kind, and anywhere in the resource group, like this:

 ```yaml
   resource.customizations: |